Brookdale Wave

 daughter having tea with elderly mother

 Most of us who have the good fortune of seeing our parents live in to their older years will at some point find ourselves in the role of caregiver.
 Caregiving for parents can take many forms, but will most always require us to be an advocate.
-This was the case for me with both of my parents, most recently my mom who passed away a few years ago from cancer at age 84.

 There are many ways we are called to advocate for our parents, but none more critical than in matters of health.
 This can take the form of hiring caregivers, assisting with financial affairs or overseeing medical needs.